mirmashhouri/QAWebApp/CONTRIBUTING.md

 ## License

-By contributing to REACT COOL STARTER, you agree that your contributions will be licensed under its MIT license.
+By contributing to The awesome Q/A tool, you agree that your contributions will be licensed under its MIT license.